 Learn from the results - good or bad

 At Accelo, I notice how we include this approach in our day-to-day product development.
-We obtain ideas from our frontline of dedicated staff who hear first hand what our clients need to run their business better.
+We obtain ideas from our frontline of dedicated staff who hear firsthand what our clients need to run their businesses better.
 We also rely on our Ideas Forum to obtain and leverage feedback, this is critical when determining our product roadmap.
-Internally, we strive to improve our goal processes, and collaboratively sync to make a positive impact across the business every day.
+Internally, we strive to improve our goal processes and collaboratively sync to make a positive impact across the business every day.